genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 ```

 The outputs of your steps will scroll by, and if all goes well, you'll see something like:
-NOTE: `$HASH` is another placeholder for the hash returned during your execution.
+NOTE: `$HASH` is a placeholder for the hash returned during your execution.
 ```
 Successfully built $HASH
 ```